-The 3 week Timbuktu Challenge which leaves the UK 26 Dec 2017, heads South through Morocco, Western Sahara, and Mauritania and after the Sahara Desert crossing the route heads inland to Mali perhaps via Senegal or the more direct route, arriving in Bamako in Mali.
-The journey to Bamako is approximately 4100 miles, and can be covered in 2WD vehicles in around 3 weeks.
+The 3 week Bamako Challenge which leaves the UK in Dec 2019, heads South through Morocco, Western Sahara, and Mauritania and after the Sahara Desert crossing the route heads inland to Mali perhaps via Senegal or the more direct route, arriving in Bamako in Mali.
+The journey to Bamako is approximately 4100 miles, and can be covered in 2 wheel drive vehicles in around 3 weeks.

 The music festivals of Mali are well worth seeing at the end of the 3 week challenge.
-The Segou festival should be early Feb 2018.
+The Segou festival should be early Feb 2020.

 There is also the option of pressing on south for no extra cost to Cote D Ivoire and Ghana.
 Teams will be flying out to Bamako to buy cars from the finishing line to do just this.

 The fee is £nil, per car.
 Really!
 Yes: but with a twist!
 You pay £399 per car and this is refunded once you get to Bamako.
 Reason is we want more cars hitting Mali as they need aid more.
 Note that Bamko teams travel with Banjul teams for 2 weeks before turning left to Bamako.

 Please have a look at the application form for more info.